ohjho/ftds_oct_2018/Foundation/10-data-analysis-project/cf18_which_gym_to_join.md

 df17_ = df17[df17.Region_name=='Asia'].groupby('Affiliate_id')['Name'].agg({'Athlete_count': 'count'})

 ```

-    /Users/JHO/.virtualenvs/accelerateHK3/lib/python3.6/site-packages/ipykernel_launcher.py:1: FutureWarning: using a dict on a Series for aggregation
-    is deprecated and will be removed in a future version
-      """Entry point for launching an IPython kernel.
-    /Users/JHO/.virtualenvs/accelerateHK3/lib/python3.6/site-packages/ipykernel_launcher.py:2: FutureWarning: using a dict on a Series for aggregation
-    is deprecated and will be removed in a future version

 * We are going to store the 2017 athletes count number in the 2018 dataframe